Skip to main content

 Availability

-Junk silver pricing can be less predictable than standardized bullion because lot quality varies.
+90% silver pricing can be less predictable than standardized bullion because lot quality varies.
 Ask how a lot is priced and what is included before committing.

-Buying Junk Silver From a Local Dealer
+Buying 90% Silver From a Local Dealer

-Call or text us to ask what junk silver is currently available.
+Call or text us to ask what is currently available.
 We can walk you through what we have, how it is being priced, and how it compares to silver coins and bullion at current market conditions.

-Call or text 385-442-9636 to ask about current junk silver inventory.
+Call or text 385-442-9636 to ask about current 90% silver inventory.

-Selling Junk Silver
+Selling 90% Silver

 The process is straightforward: contact us first with a description of the coins, bring them in for evaluation, and we will quote based on current market conditions and what is actually in the lot.

-Call or text 385-442-9636 before bringing junk silver to sell.
+Call or text 385-442-9636 before bringing 90% silver to sell.

-Junk silver is familiar but not always straightforward.
+90% silver is familiar but not always straightforward.
 Buyers who do not ask the right questions before buying can end up with a lot that is less attractive than it appeared.

 Not asking about denomination mix before buying a lot